 Requesting placement into a major

-To request placement, you will complete a Placement Request form in MyENGRUD that asks you for:
+ENGRUD students request placement in an engineering major at the end of their first year.
+To request placement, complete a Placement Request form in MyENGRUD that will ask for:

 - Ranked list of engineering majors of interest

 - Short answer responses

 Once the placement request form is open, upload a pdf version of your one-page resume.
 Your resume should provide a concise summary of your education, skills, experiences, accomplishments, and interests.
 The information in your resume will be used in combination with your responses to the short answer questions to inform a holistic assessment of factors such as demonstrated contributions to community, school, or family; demonstrated creativity, talent, or skill; commitment to work or extracurricular activities; and increasing levels of responsibility and leadership.

 Need help with your resume?
 The Career Center @ Engineering provides career coaching and guidance, including resume resources.

 Read more: Short answer prompts